Islamic Mortgages

 How do they work?

-These mortgages are sometimes referred to as a Home Purchase Plan (HPPs).
-Rather than fitting the classic definition of a mortgage, they’re actually a business partnership between an individual and a bank or lender.
+These mortgages are sometimes called a Home Purchase Plan (HPPs).
+Rather than fitting the classic mortgage definition, they’re a business partnership between an individual and a bank or lender.
 There’s a reason for this.

 One of the guiding principles of the Islamic faith is that making money from money is forbidden.
-The creation of wealth is permissible only if based upon fair trade where the risks and rewards can be shared.
-So, any form of finance which involves a requirement to pay interest on money borrowed – like a traditional mortgage – falls outside the parameters laid down through sharia law.
+Wealth creation is permissible only if it is based on fair trade, where the risks and rewards can be shared.
+So, any form of finance that requires paying interest on money borrowed—like a traditional mortgage—falls outside the parameters laid down by sharia law.

-So, in effect, an Islamic mortgage isn’t a mortgage at all.
+So, an Islamic mortgage isn’t a mortgage at all.
 Rather than lending someone money and charging interest on this amount, a bank will purchase a property on a buyer’s behalf (becoming the legal owner).
-The buyer agrees to make monthly payments to the lender consisting of capital and rental for a specific term.
-At the end of the term legal ownership of the property passes over to the buyer.
+The buyer agrees to make monthly payments to the lender, including capital and rental, for a specific term.
+At the end of the term, legal property ownership passes over to the buyer.

-Islamic mortgages are still considered quite niche with only a select group of lenders (see section below) currently able to provide them.
-To find out more your best bet is to use a specialist broker who will already have a firm grip on how they work, who offers them and how you can get one that’s fully compliant with Sharia law.
+Islamic mortgages are still considered niche, with only a select group of lenders (see section below) currently able to provide them.
+To find out more, your best bet is to use a specialist broker who will already have a firm grip on how they work, who offers them and how you can get one that’s fully compliant with Sharia law.

-Using our unique advisor-matching service we can introduce you to an appropriate professional, experienced in all forms of Islamic finance who will be able to help you through this process.
+Using our unique advisor-matching service, we can introduce you to an appropriate professional experienced in all forms of Islamic finance who can help you through this process.

 Types of Islamic mortgages